GoogleCloudPlatform/gke-poc-toolkit-demos/gke-fleets-with-argocd/README.md

 2. **Browse to the Argocd UI and you will see that the configs in subfolders in the app-clusters-config folder are installing.
 This state is all driven by the app clusters tooling application set which targets clusters labeled as prod.**

 ## Creating a new app from the app template
-We have one application cluster ready to serve apps.
-Now all we need to do is create configs for a new app and push them up to the argocd sync repo and all the prep we have done will simply allow this app to start serving traffic throught the ASM gateway.
+One application cluster is ready to serve apps.
+Now all we need to do is create configs for a new app and push them up to the Argocd sync repo and all the prep we have done will simply allow this app to start serving traffic through the ASM gateway.

 1. **Run the team_app_add script**
 ```bash